Ghreatness-Laboratory/univyx-backend/README.rst

             wsgi.py
             asgi.py
             urls.py
-        manage.py            # Django's management script
+        manage.py

 Getting Started
 ===============

 To get started with this project, ensure you have `Poetry` installed.
-If you don't have Poetry, install it using:
+Install it using:

 .. code-block:: sh